 - What kinds of foods and beverages can I test with Nima?

-- What kinds of foods or beverages cannot be tested with Nima?
+- What kinds of foods or beverages cannot be tested with the Nima Gluten Sensor?

 - Can I test my whole plate (multiple items) in one sample?